daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 The main idea is to have the `/srv/shiny-server/` folder be a git repository, so that you can push to this repository from your personal computer and whenever you do a `git pill` on your droplet, it will update and grab the new apps you added.

-The first step is to install git make the `/srv/shiny-server/` directory a git repository.
+The first step is to install git and make the `/srv/shiny-server/` directory a git repository.

 ```
 sudo apt-get install git